sy2982/Spotlight-Savings-Navigating-Broadway-Gems-Deals/README.md

 # Spotlight Savings: Navigating Broadway Gems & Deals

-Spotlight Savings is a web application designed to help users navigate Broadway shows, discover hidden gems, and find great deals on tickets.
+Spotlight Savings is a web application designed to help users learn and navigate Broadway shows, discover hidden gems, and find great deals on tickets.
 Whether you're a seasoned theatergoer or a newcomer to Broadway, Spotlight Savings has something for everyone.

 ## Deployed Application